 What Is A Burnout?

 Burnout is the colloquial term for spinning your car’s tires on the ground without letting them find traction.
-It results in a cacophony of noise and white smoke (although, yes, it’s technically more like water vapor than smoke) and is usually surrounded by the oohs and ahs of onlookers.
+It results in a clamor of noise and white smoke (although, yes, it’s technically more like water vapor than smoke) and is usually surrounded by the oohs and ahs of onlookers.

 What’s The Point Of A Burnout?